Rewardable Entities

 Claiming Rewards on Rewardable Entities

-A system of oracles keep track of the rewards owed to each Rewardable Entity.
+A system of oracles keeps track of the rewards owed to each Rewardable Entity.
 For example, in the IOT network there are oracles that keep track of the IOT tokens earned by each Hotspot for PoC.

-These oracles are responsible ONLY for tracking the total lifetime rewards associated with a hotspot.
+These oracles are responsible ONLY for tracking the total lifetime rewards associated with a Hotspot.
 This frees the oracles from any kind of dependence on the blockchain.
 They don't care about the issuance or movement of tokens.

 The lazy-distributor

-program keeps track of, for each hotspot, how much of the total lifetime
+program keeps track of, for each Hotspot, how much of the total lifetime

 rewards have been claimed.
 Claiming rewards, then, consists of two steps:

-- Ask oracles to update the on-chain state to reflect the latest lifetime rewards for this hotspot
+- Ask oracles to update the on-chain state to reflect the latest lifetime rewards for this Hotspot.

-- Issue the difference between the total lifetime rewards and total claimed rewards to the hotspot owner.
+- Issue the difference between the total lifetime rewards and total claimed rewards to the Hotspot owner.

 Oracles work off of a restful API that involves

-- Grabbing lifetime rewards for all oracles
+- Grabbing lifetime rewards for all oracles.

-- Constructing a transaction to set the rewards, and passing the transaction to each oracle to partially sign.
+- Constructing a transaction to set the rewards and passing the transaction to each oracle to partially sign.

 - Submitting the fully signed transaction to Solana.